Structural insulators and promotors in networks under generic problem-solving dynamics: Introduction

-The decision heuristics introduced in Hadzhiev et al.~\cite{hadzhievMODELGRAPHCOLORING2009} furthermore provided some insight into the interplay of centralized and autonomous, decentralized control in manufacturing planning and control~\cite{windtGraphColoringDynamics2010,blunckBalanceAutonomousCentralized2018}.
+The decision heuristics introduced in Hadzhiev et al.~\cite{hadzhievMODELGRAPHCOLORING2009} furthermore provided a better understanding of the interplay of centralized and autonomous, decentralized control in manufacturing planning and control~\cite{windtGraphColoringDynamics2010,blunckBalanceAutonomousCentralized2018}.

-However, a striking characteristic of graph coloring dynamics has not been analyzed in the past: For a few or even a single shortcut (i.e., for example, as a result of a small rewiring probability in the Watts-Strogatz model~\cite{wattsCollectiveDynamicsSmallworld1998}) one observes a dramatic variability of runtimes.
-Here we show that – besides the random initialization, as well as the general stochastic nature of these dynamics – this high variability is due to the network topology: Depending on the exact positions as well as the used heuristic, shortcuts in a ring graph can generate easy-to-solve and difficult-to-solve graphs.
+However, a striking characteristic of graph coloring dynamics has not been understood in the past: For a fixed number of a few shortcuts (i.e., for example, as a result of a small rewiring probability in the Watts-Strogatz model [26]) one observes a dramatic variability of runtime.
+Here we show that – besides the random initialization, as well as the general stochastic nature of these dynamics – this high variability is due to the network topology: Depending on the exact positions as well as the heuristic employed, shortcuts in a ring graph can generate easy-to-solve and difficult-to-solve graphs.
 They can act as \textit{structural insulators} or \textit{structural promotors}, i.e., they either delay or accelerate regional reorganization efforts towards a trans-regionally compatible solution.